faguil/protein-motif-searching_neuropeptides/README.md

       sudo cp pfscan /usr/local/bin/

 To run protein_motif_searching.pl script, a copy of the PROSITE database is needed.
-This database is also provided in this repository (i.e., prosite.dat).
+This database is also provided in this repository (i.e., prosite.dat.gz).
+First, you need to unzip the prosite.dat.gz

+      gunzip prosite.dat.gz

 Keep the prosite.dat file in the same folder where the protein_motif_searching.pl script is located.

 ## Usage/Examples